neos/doctools/TheDefinitiveGuide/PartI/Object-OrientedProgramming.rst

 On the following pages, we'll try to be as graphic as possible (but still semantically correct) to familiarize you with object orientation.
-There is a specific reason: The more you can identify with the object and its methods, the more open you'll be for the Theory behind Object Orientated Programming.
+There is a specific reason: The more you can identify with the object and its methods, the more open you'll be for the theory behind Object Oriented Programming.
 Both is necessary for successful programming – even though you'll often not be able to imagine the objects you'll later work with as clearly as in our examples.